kousik-kr/Wide-Path/VISUAL_WORKFLOW.md

 │  ┌────────────────────────────┐  │
 │  │         🚪                  │  │
 │  │                            │  │
-│  │  Exit Wide-Path Pro?       │  │
+│  │  Exit FlexRoute Pro?       │  │
 │  │                            │  │
 │  │  Are you sure you want to  │  │
 │  │  exit?
 All unsaved data    │  │